-Yes, even if you do not own your home, you should get tenants' contents insurance to protect your belongings.
-This is especially important if you have furnished the property yourself.
+Yes, even if you do not own your home, you should get tenants' insurance, UK wide, to protect your belongings.
+This can be especially valuable if you have furnished the property yourself.

 Insurance for renters will protect your contents against theft, loss or damage while you are living in your rented home.

 Get as many online quotes as possible, so you can find the cover you need at the cheapest price.

 If you are a landlord, you can compare landlord contents insurance here.

 UK providers charge, on average, £135, according to the Association of British Insurers (ABI).
 But the price of your contents insurance will vary depending on:

 Your level of cover, e.g. accidental damage sometimes costs more